Stutiporwal1/Blog-app/README.md

 # Blog-app

-A full-stack Blog Application built using **Next.js**, allowing users to browse and read blogs.
+A full-stack Blog Application built using Next.js, allowing users to browse and read blogs.
-This project also includes a **subscription feature** with CRUD operations for managing email subscribers.
+This project also includes a subscription feature with CRUD operations for managing email subscribers.

 ## Features